exela/jdk-switch/README.md

 # JDK-Switch

 ## Description
-JDK-Switch is a set of simple batch scripts to quickly allow WINDOWS users to switch their `JAVA_HOME` environment variable.
+JDK-Switch is a set of simple batch scripts that allows WINDOWS users to quickly switch their `JAVA_HOME` environment variable.

 ## Prequisites
 Make sure that the `JAVA_HOME` environment variable does not exist.